EU chief rebukes Greece, demands swift debt plan

 An EU official said the Commission chief had refused to take a phone call from Tsipras on Saturday to show his displeasure.
 Juncker confirmed that Tsipras had tried to call him but said he first wanted to receive and have time to study a Greek counter-proposal before speaking to him again.

-European Council President Donald Tusk, who chairs EU summits, criticised the leftist Greek government's virulent rhetoric against European and IMF lenders.
+European Council President Donald Tusk, who chairs EU summits, criticized the leftist Greek government's virulent rhetoric against European and IMF lenders.

 "If someone says I will lend you money but please give it back to me in the future, that person is not a ruthless robber, and it's not true (that) debtors are always moral and creditors are always immoral," Tusk told reporters.